-The distribution of the VLBI/Gaia position offset angles was studied by Plavin et al. (2018) for different purposes applying a different fraction analysis approach.
+The distribution of the VLBI/Gaia position offset angles was studied by Plavin, Kovalev & Petrov (2018) for different purposes applying a different fraction analysis approach.
 The outcome of their study qualitatively agrees with results presented here.

-Re-scaling VLBI and Gaia reported position uncertainties
+2.2 Rescaling the reported VLBI and Gaia position uncertainties

-The presence of strong peaks at histograms in Figures 3 means these matches are affected by systematic differences.
-These differences also affect the distribution of normalized arc lengths shown in Figure 2.
-In order to mitigate their impact, we re-drew the histogram and excluded the sources with ψ angles within 0.5 rad of peaks at 0 and π .
+The presence of strong peaks in the histograms in Fig. 3 means that these matches are affected by systematic differences.
+These differences also affect the distribution of normalized arc lengths shown in Fig. 2.
+In order to mitigate their impact, we redrew the histogram and excluded the sources with ψ angles within 0.5 rad of peaks at 0 and π .
 As a result, we got a clean sample that is not affected by the presence of optical jets.
-We used this clean sample for characterizing Gaia and VLBI reported position uncertainties.
-We wanted to answer the question how realistic the uncertainties are.
+We used this clean sample for characterizing the reported Gaia and VLBI position uncertainties.
+We wanted to answer the question of how realistic the uncertainties

-We noticed that the number of outliers, i.e., the matches with the normalized arc > 4, grows with an increase of χ^2/ndf , where ndf is the number of degrees of freedom. χ^2 is provided in variable astrometric_chi2_al of the Gaia DR2 archive.
-The number of degrees of freedom was computed as the difference of the variables astrometric_n_good_obs_al and astrometric_params_solved.
+We noticed that the number of outliers, i.e. the matches with the normalized arc > 4, grows with an increase of χ^2/ndf , where ndf is the number of degrees of freedom. χ^2 is provided in the